vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

-**NOTE: If measuring B12, it is important to pause consumption of the B complex supplement for at least five days, and ideally at least a week, before the blood test.
+**NOTE: If measuring B12, it is important to pause consumption of the B complex supplement for at least five days, and ideally at least a week, before the blood test (this is because the consumption of biotin and folate, both of them present in the B complex supplement, can interfere with B12 measurement).
 Even otherwise, it may make sense to pause B complex supplements given that I appear to have had an adverse reaction to them once.**